May 2019 - London and British Isles Cruise

-Southampton cruise port is about two-and-half hours' bus ride from London's Victoria Station, or 90-min by train from Waterloo station.
+Southampton cruise port is about a two-and-half hours' bus ride from London's Victoria Station, or 90-min by train from Waterloo station.
 We chose to get there by train, because we wanted to go to Waterloo station to pay homage to the movie.
 So, how was it?
 Today's Waterloo station is too modern, no resemblance to what we had imagined from the 1940 black and white movie.
 But one had to see what one wanted to see, especially coming from this far (across the pond).

 Below are some of the transportation options from central London to Southampton port:

 1) By train: We pre-purchased train tickets online at TheTrainLine http://www.thetrainline.com/train-times/london-waterloo-to-southampton-central and printed the tickets at home.
 The train fare can be as low as £12 to £16 for advance purchase.
 Train time is 80 to 90 minutes.
-Departure platform at Waterloo station were displayed on the big overhead electronic boards 15 or 20 minutes before departure.
+Departure platforms at Waterloo station were displayed on the big overhead electronic boards 15 or 20 minutes before departure.

-2) National Express bus from London Victoria Coach Station to Southampton was only 5 pounds (if pre-booked) and took 2h:30m.
+2) The National Express bus from London Victoria Coach Station to Southampton was only 5 pounds (if pre-booked) and took 2h:30m.
 They also depart from the airport. https://www.nationalexpress.com/en/destinations/southampton.

 5) Book a private transfer: For example, look into SmithsForAirports.com, BlackberryCars.com, or JustAirports.com.

 After reaching Southampton Central station, we took a short taxi ride to the ship.
-The check-in process was very efficient, soon, we were in our room.
+The check-in process was very efficient.
+Soon, we were in our room.
 Crown Princess is a 3000-PAX ship, very big and required a long walk from our cabin to the buffet restaurant, walking past two swimming pools where it could be very windy in the evening.

 CruiseDay 2 - St. Peter Port, Guernsey, Channel Islands, UK (5/26/2019, Monday, cloudy & windy): Link to our Photo

-The British isle of Guernsey lies just eight miles off the coast of France, it is closer to France than to the United Kingdom.
+The British isle of Guernsey lies just eight miles off the coast of France.
+It is closer to France than to the United Kingdom.
 The group of islands belonged to the Duke of Normandy, then it was passed to the English Crown after the Norman's conquest of England in 1066.

 During WWII, the Channel Islands were the only part of the United Kingdom that was occupied by the Nazis.

 Guernsey island is only 12 miles long and 5 miles wide.
-For tourists, the port city of St. Peter has a fort, museums, beautiful churches, gardens and a house which the French writer Victor Hugo lived for 15 years in exile and wrote Les Miserables while living there.
+For tourists, the port city of St. Peter has a fort, museums, beautiful churches, gardens and a house where the French writer Victor Hugo lived for 15 years in exile and wrote Les Miserables while living there.